 Why are reimbursements now more important than ever?

 If your charity can afford to reimburse volunteers for their expenses, this is the time to do it.
-It can attract volunteers and fairly compensate people who spend money to help your organization run.
+It can attract volunteers and fairly compensate people who spend money to help your organisation run.

-Do you know how to keep track of mileage?
+How to keep track of mileage?

 Volunteers using their car in aid of a charity or during their volunteer work can write off either their miles or their actual costs (gasoline) via the IRS volunteer mileage rate.
 Alternatively, your charity can reimburse them for the cases, which attracts volunteers and makes reporting simple.